klerk-framework/website/docs/advanced-topics/concurrency.md

 Reading is blocked during the processing of an event, ensuring strong consistency.
 The reduced performance due to the locks is somewhat mitigated by the fact that all data resides in memory.
-But since events are never processed in parallel, Clerk is not able to handle massive writes.
+But since events are never processed in parallel, Klerk is not able to handle massive writes.

 When reading more than one thing, you probably want a guarantee that no event can occur between the reads.
 This is done by acquiring a read lock.
 Bear in mind that if you do a lot of work while you have a read lock, the write performance of